Cost of Living in Sweden for Indian Students in 2026

 5. Healthcare and Insurance

-Students with residence permits can access healthcare similarly to locals, but having insurance is essential before that.
+Students with residence permits can access healthcare similarly to locals, but having health insurance is essential, especially during your first months in Sweden before the permit is fully active.

 Fast-Tracked Education Loans with Propelld – Funding your Future in Just 7 Days!